 I actually enjoy minimalist packing, working out what to bring, and now how to pack it.
 There is something almost therapeutic about getting all I need into a tiny case.
 Working out how to get the most from what I can fit.

-I came across the Kon Mari way of managing your wardrobe about a year ago.
+I came across the Kon Mari way of managing your wardrobe about a number of years ago.
 I am not nearly that extreme, but it did give me some good tips that I do use.
-(Though a tad repetitive, I can recommend her book The Life Changing Magic of Tidying, from our affiliate Amazon, if you wish to declutter a bit – or a lot).
+(Though a tad repetitive, I can recommend her book The Life Changing Magic of Tidying, from our affiliate Bookshop.org*, if you wish to declutter a bit – or a lot).

 My 2 Colour Concept

 What I learned long ago when travelling is to start with colour.
-Taking into account my current wardrobe and where I am going, I pick 2 base colours.
+Taking into account my current wardrobe, where I am going and the season, I pick 2 base colours.
 These are usually quite basic like black & white or blue & brown/tan, and then 1 accent colour.
 90% of what I pack will be in the base colours, the other 10%, give or take, will be my accent.
 And my accent colour is not specific to one colour, but rather a general tone.

 5 Tips for Minimalist Packing: